chenxingqiang/jax-ml/doc/glossary.rst

         several underlying sparse data representations, or *formats*.
-        Some formats are more efficient than others for particular tasks, and when a particular format provides especial benefit, we try to document this fact in Scikit-learn parameter descriptions.
+        Some formats are more efficient than others for particular tasks, and when a particular format provides especial benefit, we try to document this fact in Jax-learn parameter descriptions.

         Some sparse matrix formats (notably CSR, CSC, COO and LIL) distinguish between *implicit* and *explicit* zeros.
 Explicit zeros are stored